Family-friendly Barcelona: Things to do and places to eat with kids

 IN THE CENTRE

 The centre of Barcelona is much more than La Rambla, Plaça Catalunya and Passeig de Gràcia.
-Not far from these popular tourist areas, you'll find iconic gems like the Casa Batlló and the Casa de les Punxes: two Catalan art-nouveau, or modernista, landmarks that have something for everyone.
+Not far from these popular tourist areas, you'll find iconic gems like the Casa Batlló and the La Pedrera: two Catalan art-nouveau, or modernista, landmarks that have something for everyone.
 If your looking for a day out with the family where culture is in the spotlight, the Casa Batlló has dramatised tours and audioguides for kids as part of its range of activities.
-The Casa de les Punxes tells us about the history of the house through a series of dynamic, observation games.
+La Pedrera tells us about the history of the house through a series of dynamic, observation games.

-There are a couple of family-friendly restaurants just a few minutes away that are perfect for kids as well as teenagers, who are sometimes harder to please.
+There is a family-friendly restaurant just a few minutes away that is perfect for kids as well as teenagers, who are sometimes harder to please.
 One of them is the famous Hard Rock Cafè, in Plaça Catalunya just off La Rambla, which blends the local Catalan ambiance with genuine American fare, often with live music.
-But if you're not convinced by this pick, and your kids are basketball fans, head down La Rambla where you'll find another family-friendly restaurant: the NBA Cafè Barcelona.
-As you cross the threshold, you'll be immersed in the essence of the NBA's basketball games while you eat the amazing hamburgers with fries.
-A dish that always goes down well with the little – and not so little – ones!

-And if, after all this, you're still up for exploring more places in the area, you can't miss the legendary Xocolateria Petritxol, where you'll find the best churros and thick hot chocolate in town.
+And if, after all this, you're still up for exploring more places in the area, you can't miss the Chocolat Factory, where you'll find the best hot chocolate in town.

 IN THE MOUNTAINS